-Duncan Gillies had replaced Thomas Bent as Minister for Railways on 8th March1883.
-The new coalition government was headed by the liberal James Service and Gillies was destined to last seven years and eight months in his job; the longest term yet of any Railway Minister, and by far the longest serving Minister in the whole history of the Victorian Railways.
-He had briefly headed the Railway Department in J.B.
+Duncan Gillies replaced Thomas Bent as Minister for Railways on 8th March1883.
+The new coalition government was headed by the liberal James Service and Gillies was destined to last seven years and eight months in his job.
+Not only was his the longest term yet of any Railway Minister, and he was by far the longest serving Minister in the whole history of the Victorian Railways.
+Gillies had briefly headed the Railway Department in J.B.
 Patterson’s government, and had maintained his interest in railways during Bent’s incumbency.
 With a workable majority in Parliament, Gillies was able to implement some far reaching reforms and authorise an enormous building program.
 One of his early duties was to represent his Department at the greatest official celebration yet held in Australia.

 The Railway Management Act

 In the wake of the Hawthorn accident a large public meeting was held in the Melbourne Town Hall, chaired by the Mayor.
 Five hundred people unanimously resolved that ‘the management of the Victorian Railways should be placed in the hands of qualified and efficient men, whose independence and freedom should be secured as in the case of the Audit Commissioners…’ ‘In other words’ said The Age, ‘the leading citizens of Melbourne believe Mr. Bent to be neither qualified nor efficient’.
 A few days later there was another public meeting in St. Kilda which resolved ‘…that the management of the Victorian Railways be vested in a head or board, free from political influence and control.’